-The HSA maximum contribution for 2022 stands at $3,650 for individual coverage and $7,300 for family coverage.
+The HSA maximum contribution for 2023 is $3,850 for individual coverage (up from $3,650 in 2022) and $7,750 for family coverage (up from$7,300 in 2022).
 However, these rules apply to people who keep their HSA coverage status for the entire year.
 The limits apply a bit differently for those who change coverage mid-year, which could occur because of a marriage, divorce or job change.

 Any time you change your HSA status from single coverage to family coverage or vice versa, your maximum contribution for the year changes to the greater of the following options:

 - Option 1: Maximum annual contribution limit based on coverage status for each month of the tax year combined, and then divided by 12.

 - Option 2: Maximum annual contribution based on coverage status on December 1 of the tax year change was made.

 This is a bit complex, so let’s go over some examples.
 Say you’re starting out with family HSA coverage in January 2023 and you switch to single coverage in July.
 Under the first option, your maximum contribution limit for 2023 becomes $5,800 (average of maximum contribution limits for six months of single coverage and six months of family coverage).

 You’d take the result of the first option because it would rise above that of option 2.
 In this case, your coverage status on December 1 (single coverage) would be only $3,850.